matthewlong29/PareAndFlourish_Site/_posts/2016-10-31-the-networking-worlds-best-kept-secret.md

 * What you would want to accomplish in an interview

 With luck, he or she will respond to accept your invitation.
 If not, don’t be discouraged.

+### Who to Ask

+If you’re a college student, or have graduated from college recently, you’ll find that professors are a great resource.
+Not only do they have a lot to share with you, but they might know faculty and staff who you could benefit from meeting.
+Likewise, if you’ve done an internship in your field, you might ask your internship supervisor if they have contacts that would be willing to speak with you about your career.

+Start your inquiries with people you know, but don’t ask just anyone.
+Ask someone who you feel will give you the most relevant contact.
+By choosing contacts with intention, you’ll have a better chance of finding someone who shares, or once shared, your interests and goals.

 ### What to Ask